Posts

 Image

-CONCUSSIONS: SYMPTOMS AND TREATMENTS A concussion is a type of mild traumatic brain injury (mTBI) that can cause a mix of physical, cognitive, and emotional symptoms.
-People usually report headaches, dizziness, feeling tired, trouble focusing, memory lapses, irritability, and changes in sleep patterns.
-It’s not unusual to also see visual problems—like blurry vision or sensitivity to light—since the visual system can get thrown off after a concussion (Frontiers in Neurology; Pediatrics; International Review of Psychiatry).
-Most people bounce back in a few weeks, but about a third find their symptoms stick around longer than expected, a situation known as post-concussion syndrome (PCS) (Frontiers in Neurology; Pediatrics; International Review of Psychiatry).
-The initial treatment is pretty straightforward: rest, both physical and mental, to give the brain some breathing room.
-But research now shows that after a short rest, slowly easing back into activity—while paying close attenti...
+CONCUSSIONS: SYMPTOMS AND TREATMENTS A concussion is a type of mild traumatic brain injury (mTBI) that can shake up more than just your thinking.
+It often brings a mix of headaches, dizziness, fatigue, trouble concentrating, memory lapses, mood swings, and sleep disturbances.
+Visual symptoms—like blurry vision or sensitivity to light—are common, too, since your brain’s visual system can get thrown off by even a minor knock to the head (Frontiers in Neurology; Pediatrics; International Review of Psychiatry).
+Most people bounce back within a few weeks, but about a third have symptoms that hang around longer than expected, a condition known as post-concussion syndrome (PCS) (Frontiers in Neurology; Pediatrics; International Review of Psychiatry).
+The initial advice is usually to rest—physically and mentally—to let the brain recover.
+But in recent years, research has shifted.
+After a brief rest, gently returning to daily activities (while paying attention to symptoms) can actually sp...

 Image